Rawhan1819/Cognizant-DeepSkilling-Practice-/README.md

 This repository contains my solutions, hands-on exercises, notes, and project implementations completed as part of the **Cognizant Digital Nurture 4.0 Deep Skilling Program**.

-The repository is organized week-wise and covers:
+The repository is organized week-wise and includes mandatory as well as additional hands-on exercises covering Java, SQL, .NET, ASP.NET Core, Microservices, Angular, and related technologies.

-* Design Patterns & Principles
-* Data Structures & Algorithms
-* Advanced SQL
-* NUnit & Moq
-* Entity Framework Core
-* ASP.NET Core Web API
-* Microservices
-* Angular

 ---